richo/zephyros/README.md

 #### Auto-reloading configs

-You can tell Zephyros to automatically reload your config file whenver it changes.
-You can also bind a global hot key to reloading it.
-I'm also considering having it always watch `~/.zephyros/` (recursively), and reload when it sees a change.
-But I need your feedback on if that would be useful.
-Open an issue about it if you want this feature.
+* Automatically reload your config file whenever it (or anything you choose) changes.
+* Bind a global hot key to reloading it.

 ### Example Configs